PrassesKhadka/py-projects/README.md

 ```

 - iterators: `__iter__()` and `__next__()`
-  Also,All generator functions are iterators because they produce values one at a time and maintain their state.
+  Also,All generator functions are iterators (like list and tuples) because they produce values one at a time and maintain their state.

 ```
 class Countdown: